lsst-dm/dm_dev_guide/services/data_protection.rst

 This policy defines acceptable use of the given capabilities below.
 In addition, all capability use must adhere to the following restrictions:

-  - Resource usage is restricted to activities directly associated with the project’s development and integration activities during construction
+  - Resource usage is restricted to activities directly associated with the project’s development and integration activities during construction.

-  - Access is restricted to LSST project personnel and infrastructure residing at NCSA
+  - Access is restricted to LSST project personnel and infrastructure personnel residing at NCSA.

-  - All access is subject to vetting for security considerations
+  - All access is subject to vetting for security considerations.

 Per-Capability Acceptable use
 -----------------------------

- - ``/datasets``  Long term storage of project-approved shared data.
+ - ``/datasets`` - Long term storage of project-approved shared data.
 All contributions to this location are subject to change control procedures.

- - ``/home``  Storage of individual-user data.
+ - ``/home`` - Storage of individual-user data.

- - ``/software``  Central location for maintenance of project-shared software installations that require access from multiple capabilities (ie batch, Nebula).
+ - ``/software`` - Central location for maintenance of project-shared software installations that require access from multiple capabilities (ie batch, Nebula).
 Access is provided to all project members, however, maintenance of the software is based on project role which is subject to change control procedures.

- - ``/sui``  Shared storage for ephemeral data for the purpose of supporting SUI/T in the PDAC enclave.
+ - ``/sui`` - hared storage for ephemeral data for the purpose of supporting SUI/T in the PDAC enclave.

- - ``/scratch``    Ephemeral big-data storage for use in computation and other project-related activities.
+ - ``/scratch`` - Ephemeral big-data storage for use in computation and other project-related activities.

 .. _protection-dataprot: